Customizing Dovecot

 keeping in mind that some webmail clients may be able to actually see the available folders to subscribe to.

-Note, you may experience a short period of higher than average load while all emails get indexed for searching.
+Note, after initial install there might be a short period of higher than average load while all emails get indexed for searching.
+Using this plugin also increases the disk space usage, search index database is stored in the mailbox directory.

 To disable/remove it: